henrikmotzkus/AutomationDemo/README.md

     1. Go to the portal an assign the blueprint manually

 ### 7.2.5 (Step 9) Deployment of a Custom script Extension
-This deploys a VM from step 2.
-And sthe a custom scription extension into the VM.
+This deploys a VM from the script out of step 2.
+And a custom scription extension into the VM.
+A CSE is a deployment script that can be used to deploy additional scripts after the deployment of the VM itself.

 More: https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows